 Varicose veins are abnormally thick, bulging and gnarled veins that usually appear in the legs.
 They are a common condition, affecting an estimated 50 percent of the U.S. population over the age of 50, with the prevalence in women more often than men.

 For most patients, varicose veins and spider veins (the smaller and more common variation of varicose veins) are mainly a cosmetic concern.
-In others, they may cause pain, blood clots, skin sores or other problems and may be an indication that the individual is at a higher risk for other circulatory system disorders.
+In others, they may cause pain, blood clots, skin sores or other problems.
 Whatever the patient’s reasons for seeking help, Houston Methodist offers a full range of comprehensive varicose vein treatments, including the most advanced version of combination laser therapy.

 Your chances of developing varicose veins increase with the following conditions: